 In the lectures a number of examples of societal aspects of Sustainable Resource programs will be presented and discussed.
 Backgrounds are global developments such as urbanization, the rise of countries like China and India, resource availability and technological developments.
-Case studies deal with tropical forestry and pros and cons of tropical hardwood uses, urban planning, vernacular architecture and the use of renewable resources.
-We take a tour around the world and look at social housing programs in Europe, Brazil and South-East Asia.
+Case studies deal with tropical forestry and pros and cons of tropical hardwood uses, urban planning, vernacular architecture and the use of renewable resources We take a tour around the world and look at social housing programs in Europe, Brazil and South-East Asia.
 Furthermore we look at successes and failures in the German/European energy policies in comparison to the United States.

-After this course, students should be able to:
+WZ4202: Political and Social Perspectives of Renewable Resources | Political and Social Perspectives of Renewable Resources

-- 1. Develop SR stimulation programs on country or regional level and priority analysis of renewable resource applications - 2.
-Assess priorities for development and application of renewable resources in countries with different levels of development - 3.
-Critically analyze existing SR programs taking into account social values of stakeholders, - 4.
-Assess impacts of global developments such as urbanization and UN-policies on SR.
+1. Develop SR stimulation programs on country or regional level and priority analysis of renewable resource applications

+2. Assess priorities for development and application of renewable resources in countries with different levels of development

+3. Critically analyze existing SR programs taking into account social values of stakeholders,

+4. Assess impacts of global developments such as urbanization and UN-policies on SR.